FAQs: Immigration to Australia

 7. How do I start a business in Australia?

 The subclass 188 visa is a pathway to permanent residence.
-If you meet the requirements, you could go on to apply for permanent residence under the Business Innovation and Investment (Permanent) visa (subclass 888).
+If you meet the requirements, you could go on to apply for PR through the Business Innovation and Investment (Permanent) visa (subclass 888).

 Everything else you need to know, from how to choose a business structure to the taxes you have to register for, can be found in this blog post.